tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ### API Gateway - Swagger and OpenAPI

 You can use API Gateway to import a REST API from an external definition file into API Gateway.
 Currently, API Gateway supports OpenAPI v2.0 and OpenAPI v3.0 definition files.
 You can update an API by overwriting it with a new definition, or you can merge a definition with an existing API.

+- OpenAPI (Swagger) is a specification for building APIs
+- Swagger = v2.0, OpenAPI = v3.0
+- OpenAPI v3.0 is the latest version
+- API Description format for REST APIs